Leesaal/PasswordGenerator/README.md

 This program also hides the criteria until "Show Criteria" is clicked and then the criteria will show and the button will change to "Generate Password".

+If no character type is selected, an alert will show on the screen prompting the user to choose at least one character type.

 ## Installation

 N/A